adhithyakrishna/adhithyakrishna.github.io/content/en/tech/golang/ChainingInterfaces.md

 	c.speak();
 }
 ```
-Now, Let us say, we work for a client who wants add a functionality.
-It may be something like, adding a prefix to the language spoken by the animal.
+Now, let's say we work for a client who wants to add a functionality.
+It may be something like adding a prefix to the language spoken by the animal.

 To do that, we can make use of the concept called interface chaining.